acarango/stat159_fall2016_proj1/paper/sections/00-abstract.md

 #Abstract

-This report is intended to give an overview of Markdown, MacDown, Git, Github, Pandoc, GNU Make, and GNU nano.
-The ultimate goal is to expose you to the general process and intricacies of creating a reproducible data science report and perhaps help you avoid the difficulties I encountered.
+This report is intended to give a general overview of bash, Markdown, Git, Github, Pandoc, GNU Make.
+The ultimate goal is to expose you to the general process of creating a reproducible project and perhaps help you avoid the difficulties I encountered.
 In this report, I will:

-* give an overview of each computational tool I used, including its background, function, and basic usage.
+* give an overview of each computational tool I used, including its function and basic usage.
 * discuss how I used these tools in this specific project.
 * explore in what ways I found these tools easy or hard to use.
-* describe my experience making this report i.e. how long it took, whether I got help and whom I got it from, what parts were most difficult/easy
+* describe my experience making this report i.e. how long it took, what I fond eary or hard about it, and what resources I used to help me along the way.

 ***